 Back on Tract / Dukes Bakery

-Started by a family in Massachussets after gaining experience baking and cooking SCD legal foods for their nephew and then grandson, Back on Tract is a gluten free, casein free, soy free, sugar free bakery offering baked items in-house as well for delivery.
-In addition to baked items such as SCD cookies and breads, they also offer a handful of (at the moment I count 12) SCD entrees, sauces, soups and dips for delivery.
+Started by a family in Massachussets after gaining experience baking and cooking SCD legal foods for their nephew and then grandson who was on the diet, Back on Tract/Duke’s Bakery is a gluten free, casein free, soy free, sugar free bakery offering baked items in-house as well for delivery.
+In addition to baked items such as SCD cookies and breads, they also offer a handful of SCD entrees, sauces, soups and dips for delivery.
 Most ingredients used are organic.
 More recently, the couple started a brick and morter restaurant, Duke’s Bakery and Variety, as well, serving those in the Falls River, MA area.
 The Duke Bakery menu offers both SCD and non-SCD items for families eating together.

 Address-Back on Tract & Dukes Bakery: 162 Columbia Street, Fall River, MA 02721